GAHT Plotter

 Aaron MS, Phulwani P. Single-Center Retrospective Analysis of Safety and Efficacy of Subcutaneous Estradiol Use in Transgender and Nonbinary Adolescents and Young Adults.
 Transgend Health.
 2025;10(4):316-324.

-Retrospective TGNB youth cohort on subcutaneous estradiol cypionate or valerate found therapeutic estradiol concentrations in 75% overall.
-Among those on subcutaneous estradiol cypionate, 52% reached 100 to 300 pg/mL and the median weekly dose was 2 mg, though many could not titrate because of nationwide shortage and many used concurrent antiandrogens.
+Retrospective single-center TGNB adolescent and young adult cohort found therapeutic estradiol concentrations in 75% overall on subcutaneous estradiol cypionate, valerate, or both.
+Among those on subcutaneous estradiol cypionate, 52% reached 100 to 300 pg/mL at a median weekly dose of 2 mg, while 75% of those on subcutaneous estradiol valerate reached that range at a median weekly dose of 4 mg; many cypionate users could not titrate because of nationwide shortage, and most patients used concurrent antiandrogens.

 Open source